atbcb/usab-uswds/_tad/rad-x.md

         <li>Result labeling should comply with recommendations in  <a href="#legibility">8.1 Legibility</a>.</li>
         <li>Ensure cassette labeling aligns exactly with the position of the control and test lines in the results window.</li>
         <li>Abbreviations should be adequately defined in the test instructions (see also <a href="#cassette">9.5 Cassette</a> for additional labeling suggestions).</li>
-        <li>When feasible, design the results status to be self- communicative and interpreted without the need for a key/legend (e.g., spell out ‘Control’ and ‘Test’ on cassette.</li>
+        <li>When feasible, design the results status to be self-communicative and interpreted without the need for a key/legend (e.g., spell out ‘Control’ and ‘Test’ on cassette.</li>
         <li>Cassette labeling should all be in the same orientation.</li>
         <li>If cassette design includes a transparent shield over the results window, carefully consider how optics (e.g., refraction or reflection) might interfere with results interpretation.</li>
       </ul>